 Potential Benefits of Hip Resurfacing

-Hip resurfacing techniques allow Dr. Pritchett to preserve as much of the bone of the joint as possible, by reshaping (instead of removing) the joint components.
+Hip resurfacing techniques allow Dr. Pritchett to preserve as much of the bone of the joint as possible, by reshaping (instead of removing) the head of the femur.
 The benefits of hip resurfacing compared to traditional total hip replacement include: